Site-to-Site VPN Overview

 - Static routing: When you set up the IPSec connection to the DRG, you specify the particular routes to your on-premises network that you want the VCN to know about.
 You also must configure your CPE device with static routes to the VCN's subnets.
 These routes are not learned dynamically.

-Important Routing Details for an Oracle IPSec VPN
+Important Routing Details for Site-to-Site VPN

 - Now two different types of routing are available (BGP and static routing), and you configure the routing type per tunnel.
 Only one type of routing at a time is supported for a given tunnel.